 No one has favorited this theater yet

+Located in Wath-Upon-Dearne, South Yorkshire at the corner of Church Street and Sandygate Road.
 The Majestic Cinema Theatre opened on Monday 2nd August 1926.
-It was built by the local builders Thomas Wade & Son who also built the Regal (Odeon/Scala) in nearby Rotherham.
+It was built by the local builders Thomas Wade & Son who also built the Regal Cinema (Odeon/Scala) in nearby Rotherham.

-The cinema closed on 7th July 1956 (with Anna Neagle in “Kings Rhapsody”, announcing it was closing for staff holidays and cleaning with a reopening date given as 30th July.
+The cinema closed on 7th July 1956 with Anna Neagle and Errol Flynn in “Kings Rhapsody”, announcing it was closing for staff holidays and cleaning with a reopening date given as 30th July.
 However, the Majestic Cinema never did reopen, and was left to stand and rot for many years finally being demolished in the early-1970’s when a retail store was built on the site.

 Just login to your account and subscribe to this theater